 Our inaugural season in FTC.
 Competed in the Into The Deep challenge and achieved 8th place in our league, surpassing our initial expectations as a first-year team.
 This season established our foundation and proved that our team could compete effectively at the FTC level.

-Nano Knights FTC Team 26147 was established with four dedicated members passionate about robotics, engineering, and STEM education.
+Nano Knights FTC Team 26147 was established with five dedicated members passionate about robotics, engineering, and STEM education.
 We began building our team structure, learning FTC requirements, and preparing for our first competitive season.

-League Performance: Achieved 8th place in our league during the Into The Deep season, demonstrating competitive capability as a first-year team.
+Consistent Performance: Achieved 8th place finishes in both our Into The Deep (2024-2025) and DECODE (2025-2026) seasons, demonstrating reliable competitive capability.

 The Nano Knights would not be possible without the generous support of our sponsors.
 Their contributions enable us to purchase materials, register for competitions, and pursue our passion for robotics.
 We are deeply grateful for their belief in our team and their commitment to supporting STEM education.